zijun-zhao/deeplearning.ai/week1&2 Notes.md

 ## 15July
 1. Deep learning is used to train neural networks

-2. In a neural network, the input layer and the hidden layer(layer in the middle) is densily connected.
+2. In a neural network, the input layer and the hidden layer(layer in the middle) is densely connected.
 Every input feature will be connected to the circles in the middle.

 3. Examples of sequence data are
   - audio